kolaczyn/chess-js/README.md

 ## Fix assets
 Change PNG to SVG.
 Don't use seperate assets for black and white pieces.
 Add proportions and fix the pieces' margins.

+## Webpack
+Stop using VS Code's extensions.
+Also, add eslint

 ## Finally add some logic
 Really, what are you waiting for?